-- 2.1 "Ad hoc Committee" means an ad hoc committee appointed by the Full Committee Chair. - 2.2 "Chair" means the Chair of the House Legislative Oversight Committee. - 2.3 "Committee" means the House Legislative Oversight Committee. - 2.4 "Committee staff" means the South Carolina House of Representatives staff hired to work for the House Legislative Oversight Committee. - 2.5 "House" means the South Carolina House of Representatives. - 2.6 "Legislature" means the South Carolina House of Representatives, Senate, and associated legislative entities. - 2.7 "may" means something may, but is not required to, occur - 2.8 "Member" means a Member of the South Carolina House of Representatives. - 2.9 "Public" means individuals, associations, groups, organizations, etc., who are not members of the Legislature, or acting as a representative of a government entity. - 2.10 "RFI" means a request for information as outlined in S.C.
-Code Section 2-2-50(A) in Appendix A. - 2.11 "Subcommittee" includes a subcommittee or ad hoc committee appointed by the Full Committee Chair.
+- 2.1 "Ad hoc Committee" means an ad hoc committee appointed by the Full Committee Chair. - 2.2 "Chair" means the Chair of the House Legislative Oversight Committee. - 2.3 "Committee" means the House Legislative Oversight Committee. - 2.4 "Committee staff" means the South Carolina House of Representatives staff hired to work for the House Legislative Oversight Committee. - 2.5 "House" means the South Carolina House of Representatives.

+- 2.6 "Legislature" means the South Carolina House of Representatives, Senate, and associated legislative entities. - 2.7 "Member" means a Member of the South Carolina House of Representatives. - 2.8 "Public" means individuals, associations, groups, organizations, etc., who are not members of the Legislature, or acting as a representative of a government entity. - 2.9 "RFI" means a request for information as outlined in S.C.
+Code Section 2-2-50(A) in Appendix A. - 2.10 "Subcommittee" includes a subcommittee or ad hoc committee appointed by the Full Committee Chair.

-Committee Staff
+Practice 3: Committee Staff